lzdrojewski/cat_herder/README.md

 **Important**: This document is NOT meant as a replacement for us getting to know each other!
 We'll learn more about each other over time.

 ## Hi, I'm LZ!
 I'm originally from Cleveland, recently from Buffalo, and currently in the suburbs of Chicago!
-I started in software in 2006 at a company that started doing online course evaluations in their sales/marketing support areas, and as they grew into college admissions, I grew my career into Quality Assurance and into management.
+I started in software in 2006 at a company that started doing online course evaluations in their sales/marketing support areas, and as they grew into college admissions, I grew my career into Quality Assurance as a lead and then with a focus on agile principles, I landed into QA and Engineering management.
 I enjoy walking the lines between engineering and stakeholders (the engineers can't talk to the people!) and helping individuals grow personally and professionally.
 If you report to me, I'm here for the long term!

-I am married to my husband Jake (15 years), and we have two boys, Casey (11) and Maxwell (7).
+I am married to my husband Jake (a long time), and we have two boys.
 In my spare time, I love being on my kayak and baking.

 Some nice things hailed to me are: "firm but friendly".